 Freemium is interesting, although tends to be pretty noisy.

-Unpaying customers will have support questions, product development requests, and the alike.
+Unpaying potential customers will have support questions, product development requests etc.

-That could all be good feedback, although even better if coming from paying customers.
+That could all be good feedback, although even better if coming from paying target customers.

-When you offer a free trial, you need to develop your product in a way that creates immediate value for your customers, and free trials help you focus on time-to-value.
+When you offer a free trial, you need to develop your product in a way that shows its value proposition immediately for your target customers, and free trials help you focus on time-to-value.